-The North Face, a prominent eCommerce shop, is an excellent example of a corporation raising their game through the use of AI to gain a deeper understanding of their customers.
-They enable online shoppers to discover their perfect jacket by utilising IBM’s Watson artificial intelligence solution.
+The North Face, a prominent eCommerce shop, is an excellent example of a corporation raising its game through the use of AI to gain a deeper understanding of its customers.
+They enable online shoppers to discover their perfect jacket by utilizing IBM’s Watson artificial intelligence solution.

-AI is transforming the way businesses interact with their consumers, enabling firms to obtain faster access to information and better utilise their employees’ ability.
+AI is transforming the way businesses interact with their consumers, enabling firms to obtain faster access to information and better utilize their employees’ abilities.

 When a consumer is exploring iPhone covers on your website, they may receive a push message on their mobile device telling them about your iPhone case flash sale.
 They complete the transaction straight on their phone, which eliminates numerous processes for both sides.

-Consumer expectations have shifted as a result of a cyclone of technology advancements, and commerce is increasingly centred on creating experiences for the individual, rather than the mass market.
+Consumer expectations have shifted as a result of a cyclone of technology advancements, and commerce is, increasingly centered on creating experiences for the individual, rather than the mass market.
 For consumers, a plethora of contact points and influences contribute to buying decisions.

 This is the convergence of visual, audible, textual, and predictive skills in the eCommerce sector.
 Consumer preferences are changing at a breakneck pace, to the point where businesses are struggling to keep up.

-By definition, a chatbot is a special type of computer programme that is used to simulate human-to-human communication over the Internet.
+By definition, a chatbot is a special type of computer program that is, used to simulate human-to-human communication over the Internet.